Custom Event Notification Template¶

 Template Functions¶

-Besides directly displaying field values from events, you can also use template functions to further process field values for improved output presentation.
+In addition to directly displaying field values in events, you can also use template functions to further process field values to optimize output.

 The basic syntax is as follows:

-If a template function requires parameters, the syntax is as follows:
+If the template function requires passing parameters, the syntax is as follows:

 Warning

-If you need to perform calculations on template variables before using template functions, don't forget to add parentheses, such as:
+If you need to perform operations on template variables before using template functions, please add parentheses, e.g.:

 ---|---|---|